bjvester2003/Mastermind-Version-2/README.md

     If the player wishes to return to the menu during a game, they can press 'X'.

 Menu Options:
-    The game menu includes the following options:

     1. Set Active Profile - This allows for the recording of game highscores.
 Without an active profile, the game will be run as a guest.
 No score will be recorded.
     2. Start Game - Initiates the game... duh.
-        3. Show High Scores - Shows the top five [5] high scores... again, pretty self explanitory.
+    3. Show High Scores - Shows the top five high scores... again, pretty self explanitory.
     4. Create New Profile - You can use this option to create a new profile.
     5. Delete Profile - You can use this option to order Taco Bell. -_-
     6. Exit Game - You will never believe what this one does.

-Anyways... this project is not meant to be perfect.
-Frankly, there are a number of things that I notice that I could change.
-Function summaries probably.
-Regardless, I have spent like two [2] years learning Python for school and I wanted to make something for it.
-Also, Im working on another project and I needed to practice.